Jump to content

 Fill me in

-• The local BiTaksi app can be used to request a regular taxi, which offers the same price as regular taxis, but you can also pay by credit card.
-I found it to be a bit glitchy, however.
+The local BiTaksi app can be used to request a regular taxi, which costs the same as regular taxis.
+You can pay using your credit card but I found it to be glitchy.

-How to get from Sabiha Gökçen (SAW) to Istanbul Airport (IST)?
+How to get from Sabiha Gökçen to Istanbul Airport

-Did you know Istanbul's two main airports, Istanbul Airport (IST) and Sabiha Gökçen Airport, are not only 52 miles (ca. 84 km) apart but also on different continents?
-Istanbul Airport (IST) is on the European side, while Sabiha Gökçen (SAW) is officially located in Asia.
+Istanbul's two main airports, Istanbul Airport (IST) and Sabiha Gökçen Airport, are not only 52 miles (about 84 km) apart but also on different continents.
+IST is on the European side, while SAW is officially located in Asia.

-If your travels include a same-day transfer between these airports, here are your options, complete with costs and travel times:
+If your travels include a same-day transfer between these airports, you have the following options:

 • Private transfer: For your peace of mind, you can book a transfer in advance.

-• Restrooms: Sabiha Gökçen Airport ensures your comfort with clean, well-maintained restrooms located throughout the terminal.
+• Restrooms: There are clean, well-maintained restrooms located throughout the terminal.
 They are accessible to all passengers, including facilities for individuals with disabilities.

-• Information desks: Got questions?
-The airport's information desks are your go-to spots.
-Staffed with friendly, knowledgeable personnel, there are two information desks in the Departures Level, one in the International Hall and one in the Domestic Hall.
+• Information desks: These are your go-to spots if you have any questions.
+Staffed with friendly, knowledgeable personnel, there are two information desks in the departures level: one in the international hall and one in the domestic hall.

-• Luggage services: You can conveniently store your luggage at the Baggage Storage Office in the International Terminal.
-Open 24/7, they offer daily storage at a fee based on your baggage size.
-Two luggage wrapping units serve all travelers at the Terminal Building Departures level.
+• Luggage storage: You can conveniently store your bags at the Baggage Storage Office in the international terminal.
+It's open 24/7 and offer daily storage at a fee based on your baggage size.

-• Prayer rooms: For those seeking a quiet space for prayer or meditation, the airport provides dedicated prayer rooms.
+• Prayer rooms: If you need a quiet space for prayer or meditation, the airport provides dedicated prayer rooms.

 Chat on WhatsApp